 Fuel Source Costs

 Electric dryers generally cost more to operate - electricity is usually more expensive than natural gas.
-They usually can't reach as high a temperature as gas dryers, so it can take longer for your clothes to dry in an electric dryer.
+They also can't reach as high a temperature as gas dryers, so it can take longer for your clothes to dry in an electric dryer.
 A ventless condensation dryer will offer greater operating cost savings than a traditional vented model.
 Depending on your unique situation, the cost of converting a single appliance (the dryer) to natural gas may or may not be worth it - it depends on the utility costs in your area and the availability of the fuel sources.
 A gas dryer may cost up to half as much to operate per load as an electric dryer!

 Installation & Pricing